jankudev/scrum-dev-skoleni/README.md

 # Battleship Java

-A simple game of Battleship, written in Java. test
+A simple game of Battleship, written in Java code. test

 # Getting started